nf-core/eager/docs/output.md

 Kraken is another metagenomic classifier, but takes a different approach to alignment as with [MALT](#malt).
 It uses 'K-mer similarity' between reads and references to very efficiently find similar patterns in sequences.
 It does not however, do alignment - meaning you cannot screen for authentication criteria such as damage patterns and fragment lengths.

-It is useful when you do not have large computing power or you want very rapid and want rough approximation of the metagenomic profile of your sample.
+It is useful when you do not have large computing power or you want very rapid but rough approximation of the metagenomic profile of your sample.

 You will receive output for each *library*.
 This means that if you use TSV input and have one library sequenced over multiple lanes and sequencing types, these are merged and you will get mapping statistics of all lanes and sequencing configurations in one value.